Pascal-Jansen/HUD-SUMO/README.md

 * position_y: y position of the vehicle
 * current_speed: current speed of the vehicle
 * current_gap: current gap of the vehicle to the leading vehicle
-* current_acceleration: current acceleration of the vehicle, negative values means the vehicle is braking
+* current_acceleration: current acceleration of the vehicle, negative values mean the vehicle is braking
 * distance_traveled: total distance the vehicle has traveled during the simulation
 * time_loss: total time the car is behind its schedule
 * maxSpeed: calculated maximal speed the car will drive